The Complete History of Panama Hats: Craft, Culture & Fashion

 2. Despite the name, every genuine Panama hat is made in Ecuador.

-5. Some of the finest Panama hats have sold for more than $25,000.
+5. Some of the most finely woven Panama hats have sold for more than $25,000.

 Wrapping Up the Story of Panama Hats